 Why are you leaving your current role?

-Why are you leaving or why are you looking is a question you can nearly guarantee to have be asked.
+Why are you leaving or why are you looking is a question you can guarantee to be asked.

 You have to have a good answer to it, and ideally, the answer helps bolster the story about you as a candidate and what makes you unique and valuable.